iitm-bs-es/c-programming-lab/Question-4/README.md

 7. Use helpers.c/h functions appropriately.
 8. Generate one payslip per employee in correct format.
 9. Print final confirmation message on success.

+## Help

+- Navigate to question in the terminal
+`cd /workspaces/c-programming-lab/Question-4/`
+- Run the code using make
+`make`